How to Successfully Upsell and Cross-Sell on Your eCommerce Store (with Examples)

 This tactic is usually used to get customers to spend more money in your e-commerce store than they previously intended.

-For example, this happens when you stop a customer at the checkout after the product purchase process has already begun and offered him another such product, but at a 20% discount.
+For example, this happens when you stop a customer at the checkout after the product purchase process has already begun and offer him another such product, but at a 20% discount.

 What is Cross-selling?